Neurology - Epilepsy Surgery

 The assessment usually takes between four to five hours to complete and is done over two to three appointments.

-You will also be offered a follow up appointment with the Psychologist to discuss the test results and you may be offered further therapy to help you with any memory or mental health problems.
+You will also be offered a follow up appointment with the Neuropsychologist to discuss the test results.
+You may be offered further therapy to help you with any memory or mental health problems.

-You will have further appointments with the psychologist after surgery (see later).
+You will have further appointments with the Neuropsychologist after surgery (see later).

-Depending on the results of other tests, we may recommend that you have a brain scan called an fMRI (functional Magnetic Resonance Imaging).
-This is the same as an MRI scan, except that we will ask you to do simple tasks during the scan.
+fMRI is the same as an MRI scan, except that we will ask you to do simple tasks during the scan.

-The scan takes 45 minutes to one hour to do and it shows us the activity of your brain whilst you are doing these tasks.
+The scan takes 45 minutes to one hour to do, and it shows us changes to activity of your brain whilst you are doing these tasks.
 This can show which areas of your brain you use when you think of words and when you move.
 The results help us to plan the details of your surgery.

 Positron Emission Tomography (PET)